Azure/azure-powershell/src/StorageMover/docs/Start-AzStorageMoverJobDefinition.md

 # Start-AzStorageMoverJobDefinition

 ## SYNOPSIS
-Requests an agent to start a new instance of this job definition, generating a new job run resource.
+Requests an Agent to start a new instance of this Job Definition, generating a new Job Run resource.

 ## SYNTAX